 Additionally, there are structures and mechanisms in place to ensure all safeguards are followed in classrooms that are typically not available for social gatherings.
 Unlike social gatherings, classes have an instructor who can enforce restrictions as well as policies to allow those who are non-compliant to be dismissed from the class.
 Additionally, there may be serious consequences for a student’s grades if repeated non-compliance results in their being asked to leave the class multiple times.

 While it won’t look the same as it usually does, students can still connect and build community.
-Student groups are continuing to find ways to connect outdoors, and students are gathering in small groups, informally, indoors and out.
+Student groups are continuing to find ways to connect outdoors or virtually, and students are gathering in small groups, informally, indoors and out.
 RAs are working to build community among floormates, and the Student Involvement Center is working with the Student Activities Board on virtual programming.
 To learn more about things you can do this semester, consult the Guidance for Student Activities, Meetings and Events.

 All of our public health safeguards must be followed at all times.
 Key safeguards for in-person activities are: